keshon16/Project-1-it-s-mee/README.md

 ### Prerequisites

-You must have a working internet connection to acess the site.
-Once you have a working internet connection you can enjoy the discovery of which form of Mario best suites you by entering your name in the provided box.
+You must have a working internet connection to access the site.
+Once you have a working internet connection, you can discover which form of Mario best suits you by entering your name in the provided box.

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project can be used to determine what form of Mario suits you for your personal application such as cosplaying.
+This project can be used to determine what form of Mario suits you for your application such as cosplaying.